 - Confirm emulsion type by conductivity testing before scale-up.

 Emulsion type is the foundation.
 Everything else — emulsifier selection, HLB, process parameters, stability strategy — builds from the decision of which phase is continuous.
-The Span/Tween family gives formulators a single coherent toolkit to build both O/W and W/O systems, reducing ingredient complexity without sacrificing performance.
+The Span/Polysorbate family gives formulators a single coherent toolkit to build both O/W and W/O systems, reducing ingredient complexity without sacrificing performance.
 For product-specific formulation, see our application guides for beverage, ice cream, and margarine systems.